minghai-jiang/biodiversity-app/public/markdown/tutorial.md

-As these are custom polygons, these surface areas are not precise.
-The custom polygon has been covered fully by standard tiles whose land covers have been summed over.
+As these are custom polygons, the given surface areas are not precise.
+The custom polygon has been fully covered by standard tiles whose surface areas of land cover classes have been summed over.

-Secondly, we can get these surface areas per tile for a certain timestamp.
-Say in this case timestamp 0.
+Secondly, we can get these surface areas per land cover class for each tile covering the custom polygon at a certain timestamp.
-#### data/customPolygon/tiles
+#### data/class/customPolygon/tiles

 ```python